 - watched 100s of videos

-- wrote reams & reams of essays, columns, brochures, you name it
+- written reams & reams of essays, columns, brochures, you name it

-- learned far-far-far more than I ever really wanted to know, to be quite honest
+- learned far-far-far more than I ever really wanted to know, to be perfectly honest

-about the state of our beloved, beleaguered Earth.
+about the state of our beautiful, beloved, beleaguered Earth.

 & even though I now accept the likely possibly-rather-imminent demise of our species